 - Have suitably stocked first aid boxes.
-All items will be clearly labelled and the contents kept in date. - Carry out a suitable and sufficient assessment of the risks posed to persons in an event that they suffer an accident, injury, or ill health, by completing an accident form which is then to be given to the Bursar. - Appoint sufficient first aiders to administer first aid.

-- Provide information to employees, pupils and parents on the arrangements for first aid. - Review and monitor arrangements for first aid as appropriate and carry out a full review on an annual basis. - In addition to the above the following should be reviewed and checked on a termly bases; departmental first aid boxes (by departmental staff), travel bags and sports bags and expired dates disposed of.
+All items will be clearly labelled, and the contents kept in date. - Carry out a suitable and sufficient assessment of the risks posed - Appoint sufficient first aiders to administer first aid. - Provide information to employees, pupils and parents on the arrangements for first aid. - Review and monitor arrangements for first aid as appropriate and carry out a full review on an annual basis. - In addition to the above the following should be reviewed and checked on a termly basis; departmental first aid boxes (by departmental staff), travel bags and sports bags and expired dates disposed of.
 All First aid bags and boxes comply the DFEE guidance.